 The staff at Littlemoor Primary are committed to the inclusion of all pupils.
-We aim to: • Provide an environment which enables pupils to be safe and healthy • Value every individual and enable them to enjoy their learning, achieve their full potential and economic well-being • Enable every pupil to make a positive contribution to their school and community • Identify and respond to pupils' diverse and individual needs • Identify and overcome barriers to learning • Set suitable learning challenges for every pupil
+We aim to: • Provide an environment which enables pupils to be safe and healthy • Value every individual and enable them to enjoy their learning, achieve their full potential • Enable every pupil to make a positive contribution to their school and community • Identify and respond to pupils' diverse and individual needs • Identify and overcome barriers to learning • Set suitable learning challenges for every pupil

 Our objectives are to: • Provide an environment which fosters a close partnership with parents and carers • Promote the self-worth and self-esteem of all who learn and work at Littlemoor Primary • Provide a broad and balanced curriculum which meets the requirements of National Curriculum and the Foundation Stage curriculum • Promote early identification, assessment and provision for children with SEN • Promote early identification, assessment and provision for children who have additional needs.
-These include EAL children, children from families who are asylum seekers or refugees, looked after children, travellers, children who are at risk of exclusion and gifted and talented children • Provide quality first teaching with differentiated teaching resources matched to the needs of the children ensuring access to the curriculum for all pupils • Provide effective relationships with external agencies
+These include English as an Additional Language children, children from families who are asylum seekers or refugees, looked after children, travellers, children who are at risk of exclusion and gifted and talented children • Provide quality first teaching with differentiated teaching resources matched to the needs of the children ensuring access to the curriculum for all pupils • Provide effective relationships with external agencies

 The SENCO who is a member of the Senior Management Team works closely with the headteacher to implement this policy and co-ordinate the provision for SEN pupils throughout school.
 The school’s SEN register includes children who have been identified by the school and other agencies as having some additional needs and are monitored internally.
 This is carried out using data from school’s assessment criteria and information and assessments carried out by external agencies.
 Our schools Special Educational Needs Coordinator (SENCO) is Mr M. Allen who holds the diploma in Special Educational Needs co-ordination.
 He supports the class teachers and TLRs to ensure appropriate provision is made and monitored.
 A provision map shows all the children who are included in intervention programmes.
 TLRs take responsibility for overseeing interventions and the provision for gifted and talented children within their key stage.
 These children are identified on the school provision map.
 The Governor with specific responsibility for SEN and Inclusion is Mrs S. Nix